derek-miller/homebridge-unifi-smartpower/README.md

 #### Include/Exclude

-Devices, outlets, and/or ports can be included or excluded by their id (see logs during startup):
+Sites, devices, outlets, and/or ports can be included or excluded by their id (see logs during startup):

 ```
 {
   "platforms": [
     {
       // ... required config, see above
+      "includeSites": ["<site id>"], // Defaults to null
+      "excludeSites": ["<site id>"],  // Defaults to null
       "includeDevices": ["<serial number>"], // Defaults to null
       "excludeDevices": ["<serial number>"],  // Defaults to null
       "includeOutlets": ["<serial number>.<index>"], // Defaults to null